Skip to content

 create_jwt_with_competencies

-create_jwt_with_competencies(sub, roles, competencies)
+create_jwt_with_competencies(sub, roles, competencies, token_version=0)

 Create JWT Access Token with CBAC Competencies.